yathit/ydndb-website-content/ydn-db/doc/example/node-webkit-demo.markdown

 [node-webkit](https://github.com/rogerwang/node-webkit) is an app runtime based on [Chromium](http://www.chromium.org/) and [node.js](http://nodejs.org/).
 You can write native apps in HTML and JavaScript with node-webkit.
 It also lets you call Node.js modules directly from the DOM and enables a new way of writing native applications with all Web technologies.

-Checkout pre-build [binary application files](http://ydn-db-d1.storage.googleapis.com/nw-todo/YDN-DB-Todo-0.1.0.zip) for Windows and OS X.
+Checkout pre-built [binary application files](http://ydn-db-d1.storage.googleapis.com/nw-todo/YDN-DB-Todo-0.1.0.zip) for Windows and OS X.

-#### Bundling data to load into database
+### Loading bundled data into the database

-It is commonly required that to ship some data together with the application.
-We can fetch require files from the server, but to work on offline scenario, we can bundle data files together with the application.
-The follow code snippet shows loading JSON data from the resource file to YDN-DB database.
+Applications often ship with some data.
+We can fetch required files from the server or we can bundle the data files together with the application.
+The following code snippet shows loading JSON data from a resource file into a YDN-DB database.

      var fs = require('fs');
      var obj;